rjaraq-netizen/Project_R-D/README.md

 - Produce a harmonized, privacy-aware firm-level database containing R&D metrics and export records.
 - Provide exploratory analyses demonstrating data coverage, potential biases, and matching rates.
 - Share code, metadata, and methodological notes to facilitate reproducibility and further research.
 ---

-## Scope and Assumptions
-- The repository focuses on **firm-level linkage** (not plant- or establishment-level, unless data permits).
-- Export flows in source datasets may include all exported products; they are **not pre-filtered** for R&D-origin goods.
-- Linking relies on shared identifiers (tax IDs, business registry codes) or **probabilistic matching** when direct identifiers are absent.
-- The project emphasizes **transparency**: all transformations, assumptions, and matching heuristics are documented.

----

 ## Data Sources